 - I submitted my application, but need to update it.
 How do I go about updating my application?

 Once you submit your application, you receive a copy of your responses via email.
-In this email is a link to update your responses, which is available until the application deadline on January 29, 2020.
+In this email is a link to update your responses, which is available until the application deadline.

 - I applied last year and was accepted into the program, but had to decline.
 Do I need to reapply?